ooliver1/shardeb/README.md

 # shardeb

-An nginx module to export the current shard (discord) of a web request to a variable.
+An nginx module to export the current discord cluster of a web request to a variable.

 ## Development